angelmz/learn-elixir-with-tests/markdown/hello-world.md

 Run `mix test` in your terminal.
 It should've passed!
 Just to check, try deliberately breaking the test by changing the `"Hello, world"` string.

+Notice the file extensions `.exs` which `hello_test.exs` uses and the `.ex` our `hello.ex` file uses.
+Files that end in `.ex` are compiled while those that end in `.exs` run as scripts without the need to be compiled.

 Notice how you have not had to pick between multiple testing frameworks and then figure out how to install.
 ExUnit is included as part of the Elixir standard library, which means that you don't have to install any additional packages or dependencies to use it.

 ### ExUnit

 - ExUnit is a powerful unit testing framework for the Elixir programming language that enables developers to define and run automated tests to verify the correctness and reliability of their code.
 It provides a simple and flexible syntax for defining test functions that check specific behaviors or features of the code being tested, as well as a variety of assertion functions and utilities to facilitate the testing process.

-- The `test` macro defines a test function.
-A `test` function must be defined inside a module that uses the ExUnit.Case macro.
-It takes a string describing the test as an argument.

 ### Writing tests

 Writing a test is just like writing a function, with a few rules

 - It needs to be in a file with a name like `xxx_test.exs`
-- The test module must end with the word `XxxTest`
+- The test module must end with the word `Test`(ex.
+GreetingsTest)
 - The test function must start with the word `test`
 - `test` functions should be organized into logical groups by using Elixir's `describe` macro to define nested test blocks.
-- You need to use `ExUnit.Case`
-- `ExUnit.Case`
+- `ExUnit.Case` needs to be used
-- `test`

 #### `ExUnit.Case`